SMALL PHONE

 General liability

-general liability insurance policy covers losses to non-employees caused by your services, business operations, or employees.
-It also covers losses due to negligence that harmed someone else or their property.
+A general liability insurance policy helps cover losses to non-employees caused by your services, business operations, or employees.
+It can also cover losses due to negligence that harmed someone else or their property.
 For example, if a customer’s son rushes through your greenhouse, falls in a puddle, and injures himself, the customer could decide to file a lawsuit against your greenhouse.
-If required, general liability insurance would help cover your legal bills and any compensation.
+If required, general liability insurance can help cover your legal bills and any potential compensation.

 Commercial auto

 Deliveries and transporting equipment are typical day-to-day activities for horticultural businesses.
-Commercial auto insurance can help cover accidents that happen when your employee is using a vehicle for your business.
+Commercial auto insurance can help cover accidents that happen when employees use vehicles for your business.
 It can also help cover your business if you or an employee use a personal vehicle on behalf of the business.

 Workers’ compensation